-We are an essential service and will be open during this National Health crisis to se
+We are open during this National Health Crisis to serve our customers.

 How quickly can I get my new water heater installed?